-General practitioners and practice nurses are often the first contact for couples concerned about their fertility.
+General practitioners and practice nurses are often the first contacts for couples concerned about their fertility.
 We can offer advice and support that can alleviate anxiety.
 Our role includes giving general preconception advice, taking a history and starting appropriate tests.
 We should try to see both partners together, although this may be difficult if they are registered with different practices.
 However, the couple should be encouraged to approach the problem together and must understand that they will both need investigation.
-We can also ensure a prompt and appropriate referral, and advice on local services available in secondary care together with local funding policies for investigation and treatment.
+We can also ensure a prompt and appropriate referral and advice on local services available in secondary care together with local funding policies for investigation and treatment.

 If you would like to discuss this further please arrange an appointment with either the doctor or practice nurse in the first instance.
-It may be necessary for you to return with your partner, and if so, you will be allocated a 20 minute appointment.
+It may be necessary for you to return with your partner, and if so, you will be allocated a 20-minute appointment.

 Services for Patients with Special Needs

 The practice has access to services for patients with special needs.
 Interpreters can be arranged for the deaf, hard of hearing and deaf/blind patients.
 A transcription service into accessible formats can be arranged for patients who are partially sighted or blind.
 If you would like more information, please ask the receptionist.

 If English is not your first language and you would like an interpreter to be present at your appointment, please inform the receptionist and they will make arrangements with the Fife Community Interpreting Service.